 10.1.4.3 Contrast (minimum)

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 1.4.3 Contrast (Minimum).
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.4.3 Contrast (Minimum).

 10.1.4.4 Resize text

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.1 Success Criterion 1.4.4 Resize Text.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.4.4 Resize text.

-NOTE 1: Content for which there are software players, viewers or editors with a 200 percent zoom feature would automatically meet this success criterion when used with such players, unless the content will not work with zoom.
+Note 1: Content for which there are software players, viewers or editors with a 200 percent zoom feature would automatically meet this success criterion when used with such viewers or editors, unless the content will not work with that zoom feature.

-NOTE 2: This success criterion is about the ability to allow users to enlarge the text on screen at least up to 200 % without needing to use assistive technologies.
-This means that the application provides some means for enlarging the text 200 % (zoom or otherwise) without loss of content or functionality or that the application works with the platform features that meet this requirement.

-NOTE 3: It is best practice to use only fonts that allow for scaling without loss of quality (e.g. pixelized presentation).
+Note 2: It is best practice to use only fonts that allow for scaling without loss of quality (e.g. pixelized presentation).
 This applies in particular to embedded fonts.

+Note 3: Best practice is for the smallest text have an x-height of at least 8 CSS px which corresponds to an x-height of 1,2 mm, at a viewing distance of 400 mm, with no zooming or screen scaling.
+This is the smallest font size - not the recommended font size for body text which should be larger.

 10.1.4.5 Images of text

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 1.4.5 Images of Text.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the WCAG 2.2 Success Criterion 1.4.5 Images of Text.

 10.1.4.6 Void